mitsuba-renderer/mitsuba3/docs/src/inverse_rendering/diff_render.rst

 -----------------

-In contrast to the :ref:`previous example <sec-rendering-scene>` on using the Python API to render images, the differentiable rendering path involves two different specialized functions :py:func:`~mitsuba.python.autodiff.render()` and :py:func:`~mitsuba.python.autodiff.render_diff()` that don't involve the scene's film and directly return GPU arrays containing the generated image (the difference between the two will be explained shortly).
+In contrast to the :ref:`previous example <sec-rendering-scene>` on using the Python API to render images, the differentiable rendering path involves a specialized function :py:func:`~mitsuba.python.autodiff.render()` that does not involve the scene's film and directly return GPU arrays containing the generated image.
 The function :py:func:`~mitsuba.python.autodiff.write_bitmap()` reshapes the output into an image of the correct size and exports it to any of the supported image formats (OpenEXR, PNG, JPG, RGBE, PFM) while automatically performing format conversion